 Wilhelm Widmark has a master in Library and information science and a master in literature from Uppsala University in Sweden.
 He has worked at Stockholm University since year 2000 and has been the Library Director since 2011.
-He has been a member of LIBER Executive Board since 2012 and has the Chair of the Advocacy and Communications Steering Committee.
-In Sweden he is engaged in the movement towards Open Science and is the vice chair of Bibsam consortia.
+He has been a member of the LIBER Executive Board since 2012 and has been the Chair of the Advocacy and Communications Steering Committee.
+In Sweden, he is engaged in the movement towards Open Science and is the vice-chair of Bibsam consortia.
 He is also a member of different steering groups within SUHF, The Swedish Association of Higher Education.

 Mr. Wilhelm Widmark will talk about the new LIBER Strategy 2018 – 2022 and the work behind it as well as its implementation and consequences.